 According to Experian, the biggest challenge currently facing marketers is gaining insights for personalization accurately, quickly, and efficiently.
 CRM software manages and analyzes customer interactions throughout their journey with your company.
-By compiling a mass of information about customers, CRMs allow businesses to enhance their marketing, sales and customer support to create tailored experiences for each individual.
+By compiling a mass of information about customers, CRMs allow businesses to enhance their marketing, sales and customer support to create a personalized customer experience for each individual.

 Track all customer interactions and store their information in one place.